-The Act defines children as meaning an individual who is under 16 years old (persons under the age of eighteen are 'young persons').
+The Act defines children as meaning_an individual who is under 16 years old (persons under the age of eighteen are 'young persons').
 The objective here is specific to protecting children from being harmed or being exploited by gambling.

-The Licensing Authority will expect applicants to consider the measures necessary to promote this objective which includes preventing children and vulnerable people from being enticed to gamble or to take part in inappropriate gambling and how operators intend to prevent children from entering those gambling premises which are adult only environments.
+The Licensing Authority will expect applicants to consider the measures necessary to promote be reasonably consistent with this objective which includes preventing children and vulnerable people from being enticed to gamble or to take part in inappropriate gambling and how operators intend to prevent children from entering those gambling premises which are adult only environments.